krishukr/telegram-cjk-search-bot/README.md

 - A edited message will be updated in database as well.
 - A user can search messages in chats already joined only.

-# Still WIP with NO Promise to work

 ### Quick Start

 1. Create a bot by using [@BotFather](https://t.me/botfather) and take the token for later usage.